Simucube/simucube-docs.github.io/docs/Accessories/SC2Adapter.md

 !!!
 Info
     - Attach the Link Quick Release male part using the three threaded holes of the adapter.
-	- Use the three (3) supplied M5x16 countersunk hex screws and a 3mm hex key.
+	- Use the three (3) supplied M5x16 countersunk hex screws and a 3mm hex key (sufficient torque ~5Nm).

 ### Step 3